nachocab/clickme/README.md

 **clickme** is a package that lets you use R objects as input for JavaScript visualizations.

-JS libraries like [D3.js][] or [Raphaël.js][] can be used to generate powerful visualizations that run on the browser, giving users unprecedented levels of interactivity and flexibility.
+JS libraries like [D3.js][] or [Raphaël.js][] can be used to generate awesome visualizations that run on the browser, with a high level of interactivity and flexibility.
 Unfortunately, they are hard to access within R. The design goal of **clickme** is to make them as easy to use as the base `plot()` function.

-The variables used in JS visualizations are statically-defined, making them hard to customize.
-Instead of using static JS files, clickme works with **templates** that allow users to specify the input data that will be used by the JS code, along with other parameters that affect the behavior of the visualization.
+The variables used in JS visualizations are statically-defined, which makes them hard to customize.
+Instead of using static JS files, clickme works with **templates** that make it easy to specify the input data that will be used by the JS code, along with other graphical parameters of the visualization.

 Each template is embedded into a simple folder structure called a **ractive** (short for *interactive*—a hat tip to [Neal Stephenson](https://en.wikipedia.org/wiki/The_Diamond_Age)), which is designed to improve reusability, encourage sharing, and minimize overhead.